ntrappe/cse110-w21-group33/admin/meetings/01-26-21-brainstorm-prep.md

 - We will create a cohesive doc combining our experiences with the Pomodoro technique and apps.

 ### Key Points
-1. Decided upon a new meeting time
+1. Decided upon a new meeting time Monday 11am
 2. Reviewed some Pomodoro apps to decide upon features
     - fixed vs custom cycles/times
     - task list